PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/spine-animations-assets-preview.rst

 Preview Spine animations
 ````````````````````````

-Notice the **Spine Skeleton** sections contains a **Preview Animations** button.
+Notice the **Spine Skeleton** section contains a **Preview Animations** button.
 It opens the **Spine Preview** dialog.

-In this dialog you can play the skeleton animations and change other properties like the skin.
+In this dialog, you can play the skeleton animations and change other properties like the skin.

 .. image:: ../images/spine-animations-skeleton-preview-dialog-20230924.webp
   :alt: Skeleton preview dialog